userlist/active_model-relation/README.md

 # ActiveModel::Relation

-This library allows querying of collections of Ruby objects, with a similar interfaces to `ActiveRecord::Relation`.
+A library that allows querying of collections of Ruby objects, with a similar interface to `ActiveRecord::Relation`.

 ## Installation